troyhacks/MoonLight/docs/moonbase/module/drivers.md

         * MHBeeEyes150W-15: [Bee eyes](https://a.co/d/bkTY4DX)
         * MH19x15W-24: [19x15W Zoom Wash Lights RGBW Beam Moving Head](https://s.click.aliexpress.com/e/_EwBfFYw)
     * 🚨: Currently, if using multiple drivers, all drivers need the same Light preset !!

+### FastLED Driver ☸️

+sends LED output to ESP32 gpio pins.

+* Switch off to see the effect framerate in System Status/Metrics
+* Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 LEDs, 24 bits is 130 fps theoretically - 120 practically)
+* **Chipset**: FastLED chipset defined (for FastLED hardcoded in the firmware ...)
+* **FastLED**: FastLED version used (301001 is 3.10.1)
+* **FastLED I2S**: Is the I2S driver used: Used on ESP32-S3 boards (temporary, will move to Physical driver), other boards use RMT5
+* **Color order**: FastLED color order (for FastLED hardcoded in the firmware ...), will not work on I2S, see [FastLED issue 1966](https://github.com/FastLED/FastLED/issues/1966)

+### Physical driver ☸️

+Sends led signals to the pins / outputs as defined in the layout nodes.
+This is an alternative to the FastLED driver and uses I2S as the protocol / perephiral to drive the pins.

+* **Max Power**and **Light preset**: See Art-Net driver.
+    * 🚨: Currently, if using multiple drivers, all drivers need the same Light preset !!
+    * 🚨: Only the first 4 channels of the DMX type light presets will be shown (🚧)

+### Art-Net ☸️

+This node sends the content of the Lights array in Art-Net compatible packages to an Art-Net controller specified by the IP address provided.
+The following devices have been tested and are recommended:

+* Driving DMX fixtures: [PKNight ArtNet2-CR021R](https://s.click.aliexpress.com/e/_ExRrKe4): 2 universes, max 512 channels per universe.
+Used to drive the Light Presets for DMX lights / moving heads (see below)
+* Driving LEDs: [Club Lights 12 Pro Artnet Controller - CL12P](https://s.click.aliexpress.com/e/_Ex9uaOk): 12 output leds controller, max 8 universes per channel.
+Max 512 channels per universe.
+Select IC-Type UCS2903

+Controls:

 * **Controller IP**: The last segment of the IP address within your local network, of the the hardware Art-Net controller.
 * **Port**: The network port added to the IP address, 6454 is the default for Art-Net.
 * **FPS Limiter**: set the max frames per second Art-Net packages are send out (also all the other nodes will run at this speed).